haiphucnguyen/haiphucnguyen/README.md

 ---

 ### Askimo – AI at Your Command Line
-Alongside FlowInquiry, I’m also building **Askimo**, a powerful, pluggable command-line chat assistant that connects directly with AI models like OpenAI and Ollama.
+Alongside FlowInquiry, I’m also building [Askimo](https://github.com/haiphucnguyen/askimo), a powerful, pluggable command-line chat assistant that connects directly with AI models like OpenAI and Ollama.

 **Askimo highlights:**
 💬 Real-time streaming chat right in your terminal